aman-asthana/Roxiler-Project/README.md

-# ⭐ StoreWise — Role‑Based Store Rating Platform
+# ⭐ Rating System — Role‑Based Store Rating Platform

 Modern full‑stack app where Users rate stores, Owners see analytics, and Admins manage it all.
 Built with React + Vite + Tailwind on the frontend and Node.js + Express + PostgreSQL on the backend.